SWFsEUROPE: Legitimacy, Financialization, and Varieties of Capitalism: Understanding Sovereign Wealth Funds in Europe

 Challenging Masculinities?
 The institution of marriage for young Senegalese migrant men under conditions of involuntary return to Senegal

 Karlien Strijbosch received a grant from the Netherlands Organisation for Scientific Research (NWO) for her PhD research project 'Challenging Masculinities?
 The institution of marriage for young Senegalese migrant men under conditions of involuntary return to Senegal'.
-Her supervisor is Prof. Valentina Mazzucato.
+Her supervisor was Prof. Valentina Mazzucato.

 CHERN: the China in Europe Research Network